vpetkov/twistr/README.md

 * Audio posts, of MP3 and AIFF files up to 10MB.
 * Text posts, in UTF-8 (multilingual).
 * Link posts, to share links with friends and family.
+* Conversation transcripts, which are read from a plain text file..
+* Quote posts.

 Installation
 ============